 Jesus did not tackle male dominance directly.

-established a new priesthood that includes a radical openness
+established a new priesthood that includes a radical openness to women.

 Women were present at the Last Supper